Ohio Health Insurance Companies – Compare And Shop All Plans

 Your Zip Code And County Of Residence Matters

 Although medical conditions no longer impact premiums, the “servicing area” (where you reside) does.
-For example, below we have illustrated the monthly rates for a 30 year-old with annual income of $24,000.
-The least expensive available Anthem plan was selected (Bronze Pathway X HMO 7900).
-Note price differences for different areas:
+For example, below we have illustrated the monthly rates for a 30 year-old married couple (2 persons) with annual income of $29,000.
+The least expensive available Anthem plan was selected (Bronze Pathway X HMO 8150).
+Note price differences in several areas:

 Your County of residence is also a major factor regarding available plans, pricing, network providers, and the number of companies registered to offer policies.
 Specific carriers only offer coverage in certain areas.
 For example, Summacare Medicare Advantage plans are available only in the Counties shaded blue in the map below.
 Note: Image provided by SummaCare and is subject to change.